top of page

 Digital Learning Centers (DLC) with the support of UNICEF in Ukraine

-A project on opening Digital Learning Centers (SPILNO DLC) and providing psychosocial assistance services for children and youth with the support of UNICEF in Ukraine.
+A project to open Digital Learning Centers (DLC) and provide psychosocial support services for children and youth.

-The project involves the opening of 16 digital learning centers in the communities of Mykolaiv, Odesa and Kherson regions, which will provide catch-up education for students, life lessons on the most popular modern skills of the 21st century, career guidance, various training and remedial programs, psychosocial support and training for 30 thousand students from 7 regions, as well as teacher training and psychosocial support for teachers and school psychologists.
+The project involves opening 46 digital learning centers in communities of Mykolaiv, Odessa and Kherson regions, on the basis of which students will be provided with remedial knowledge, life lessons on the most demanded modern skills of the 21st century, career guidance, various educational and remedial programs, psychosocial support and training for 30 thousand students from 7 regions, as well as advanced training of teachers and provision of psychosocial support for teachers and school psychologists.

-Our organization has also created a portal for the Network of Digital Learning Centers in Ukraine www.dlc.org.ua with the support of Save the Children.
+Our organization also created a portal of the Digital Learning Centers network in Ukraine www.dlc.org.ua with the support of Save the children.

 bg.png.webp